UVic-Data-Science-for-SE/course/modules/early-problems/problems.md

 ## Learning Objectives
 1. Understand sources of software data.
 2. Model the chance of finding an effect of interest.
-3. Explore the limiations of software datasets.
+3. Explore the limitations of software datasets.
 4. Categorize sources of error in software research.

 ----